andreafailla/tunetx/README.md

 # tunetx

-`tunetx` is a lightweight subset of TuNetX for symbolic music, musical networks, data sonification, and MIDI/score I/O.
+`tunetx` is a lightweight Python package for symbolic music, musical networks, data sonification, and MIDI/score I/O.

 It provides: